olowo17/lendsqr/README.md

 Run npm install to install all dependencies such as axios, yup, sass, etc

 ### `Usage`
-Upon signing in correctly, you will be able to access customer details abd perform operations such as filter and reset the search, view cusomer profile, blacklist or activate a user
+Upon signing in correctly, you will be able to access customer details abd perform operations such as filter and reset the search, view customer profile, blacklist or activate a user.

 ## Attachement